jondavidsson/hass-evse-load-balancer/README.md

 ## Features

 - **Dynamic Load Balancing**: Automatically adjusts the charging current of your EV charger based on the available power in your home.
-- **Broad Meter Support**: Works with DSMR-compatible meters or allows manual configuration based on existing entities for advanced setups.
+- **Broad Meter Support**: Works with several meters like DSMR or HomeWizard, and allows manual configuration based on existing entities for advanced setups.
 - **Flexible Charger Integration**: Compatible with a range of EV chargers, such as Easee, Zaptec, Amina, ....

 ### Roadmap